timker/docs/docs/_documentation/Java-Server-Events-Client.md

 </dependency>
 ```

-Other Java/JVM languages running on the JVM can use the `ServerEventsClient` in the
+Other Java/JVM languages running on the JVM (JRE 7+) can use the `ServerEventsClient` in the
 [net.servicestack:client](https://bintray.com/servicestack/maven/ServiceStack.Client) package which can
 be installed using Gradle:

     compile 'net.servicestack:client:1.0.31'

-Or Maven with:
+Or Maven:

 ```xml
 <dependency>